Chinmay-395/Principles-Of-Programming/README.md

 # Name: Dysfunctionally Functional Language

-This is a compiler frontend writen in OCAML language
+This is a compiler frontend ie an interpreter written in OCAML language.

-# Principles-Of-Programming CS-510
+# Installation guidelines

 You will need to install:
 * opam: the package manage for OCaml.
 Follow instructions here: https://opam.ocaml.org/doc/Install.html